tomsoderlund/reactnative-nextjs-template/README.md

 # reactnative-nextjs-template

+> NOTE: Work in progress until version is 1.0.0+

 **Build native and web apps from same codebase with React Native/Expo and Next.js**

 (Created with `npx create-next-app -e with-expo [PROJECTNAME]`)